-The special day has arrived.
-As you stand up to deliver your speech you gently tap the side of your glass invitingly.
-Heads dressed in white from the neck downwards turn in your direction like a flurry of flamingos.
+That special day has finally arrived.
+As you stand up to deliver your speech, you gently tap the side of your glass invitingly.
+Heads turn in your direction in a flurry and the anticipation is electric!
 It’s your time to shine and you need to make a powerful first impression.

-Rewind several weeks prior and you have likely been staring into the mirror wondering; “how am I going to deliver the perfect wedding speech?!”
-Maybe you’re the Best Man; practising punchlines to ensure that you make the most of this once in a lifetime opportunity to gently scorch your best friend.
-Perhaps you’re the father of the bride; rehearsing tear jerker lines straight from the heart.
-Or perhaps you’re the charming husband to be, longing to articulate that magical moment when true love first struck.
+Rewind several weeks prior and you have likely been staring into the mirror wondering; “how am I going to deliver the perfect wedding speech?”
+Maybe you’re the Best Man/Woman; practising punchlines to ensure that you make the most of this once in a lifetime opportunity to gently scorch your best friend.
+Perhaps you’re the Father/Mother of the bride; rehearsing tear jerker lines straight from the heart.
+Or perhaps you’re the bride or groom, longing to articulate that magical moment when true love first struck.
 Regardless of your role, you all want to speak with emotion and deliver your speech with emotion and authenticity when it really matters.

 With that in mind, let’s review some techniques that will help you charm, delight and amuse in style.
 An eloquent speaker is someone who has mastery over how they use language.
 They understand it’s subtleties and nuances and can use it to communicate their message effectively and persuasively.